Pension Fund

 Frequently asked questions

-How does CPV/CAP source its direct infrastructure and real estate deals?
+How does CPV/CAP source and structure its direct real estate investments?

-Does CPV/CAP participate in fund commitments or only direct deals?
+Does CPV/CAP invest in private equity funds or only direct deals?

 Profile maintained by using OSINT (open-source intelligence), regulatory filings, licensed data partners, and verified direct submissions.
 Read the methodology.
 Last updated: .
 Continuous refresh with full update cycles at least every 30 days.